Wisconsin wins Cotton Bowl 24-16, only Western Michigan loss

 Western Michigan knows it has to continue play Power Five teams to have chances for more New Year's Six games, and maybe eventually a playoff appearance.
 The Broncos open next season Sept.
 2 at USC, a week before they play Michigan State, another Big Ten opponent.

 Wisconsin always gets a chance to prove itself in the Big Ten.
-So the Badgers can ease into its season, and will Sept.
+So the Badgers can ease into their season, and will Sept.
 1 at home against Utah State.

 ---